How to launch an ICO, STO, or IEO in 2021?

 What is STO?

-STO stands for Security Token Offering; you can think of STO as a regulated ICO.
+STO stands for Security Token Offering.
+You can think of STO as a regulated ICO.
 They deal only with security tokens, unlike ICO.
 A security token can offer profits to the investor rather than a utility.
 STOs need to be compliant with several government regulations.
-Security tokens are securities bound by the country’s securities regulations.
-In STO, real-time assets develop security tokens containing all the ownership information.
+Security Tokens are classified as securities, so they are bound by the securities regulations of the country they’re operating in.
+In STO, security tokens are developed by real-time assets and contain all the ownership information.
 It provides high security to investors and reduces the risk of token issuers.

 Benefits of launching an STO: